Yooupy/rest-api-backend/README.md

 - POST /: create a new user
 - POST /login: log in an existing user
 - GET /: retrieve a list of all users
-- GET /:id: retrieve a single user by ID
+- GET /: id : retrieve a single user by ID
-- PATCH /:id: update a single user by ID
+- PATCH /: id : update a single user by ID
-- DELETE /:id: delete a single user by ID
+- DELETE /: id : delete a single user by ID

 To use the API, send HTTP requests to the appropriate endpoint using a tool like cURL, Postman, or a web browser.
 For example, to create a new user, you could send a POST request to http://localhost:3000/ with a JSON payload containing the user's name, email, and password: